Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

+Beyond these approaches, two alternative methods have also been explored in the wider literature, albeit with limited applicability to mobile systems: \begin{itemize} \item \textbf{Acoustic cryptanalysis}: Capitalises on properties of sound waves, such as the emission of certain frequencies and their change over time~\cite{genkin2014rsa}. \item \textbf{Temperature analysis}: Uses differences in the target's temperature during its operation~\cite{hutter2013temperature}. \end{itemize}

-We emphasise that predominantly EM analysis has been successfully applied to mobile phone SoCs.
-The others have been applied extensively on simpler SoCs and MCUs, which we survey as supplementary information.
-The following sections now review state-of-the-art physical SCAs.
+We observe that only EM-based attacks have been used extensively on mobile phone SoCs.
+The others have been employed predominantly against simpler SoCs and MCUs, which we discuss as supplementary information.